-National Τheatre of Northern Greece inaugurates the opening of its Electronic Library at the foyer of the Royal Theatre, a venue of sophisticated aesthetics, where guests can have electronic access to the Performance Archive of NTNG and its rich electronic collection of documents and artworks.
+National Τheatre of Northern Greece inaugurates the opening of its Digital Library at the foyer of the Royal Theatre, a venue of sophisticated aesthetics, where guests can have electronic access to the Performance Archive of NTNG and its rich electronic collection of documents and artworks.

 Access to cultural theatre items is now possible on the computers installed in the venue by use of the Interactive Application of the NTNG Cultural Reserve Demonstration set up for this reason.
 The Interactive Application can provide findings to any search concerning the history of the National Theatre of Northern Greece.
 In particular, it allows access to 803 productions